 You are responsible for carrrying your own water.
 Although we have support stations where you can refill, you can never be entirely sure during an ultra how long it will take you to reach the next station.
 Some sections might take longer than others due to heat, terrain, tiredness, injury, navigational issues etc. There are three ways to carry fluids on the run: handheld, multi-bottle waist belt, and hydration pack.
 Find out what works best for you during your training runs.

-LA base layer – a separate layer to that which you start the race in which should be kept dry and used only in an emergency.
+A base layer (Compulsory) – a separate layer to that which you start the race in which should be kept dry and used only in an emergency.

 A plastic bag for wet clothes, and rubbish

-A Bottle or hydration pack (to carry between 1L & 3L of water)
+A Bottle or hydration pack (to carry between 0.5L & 3L of water)